Kannmu/Kannmu.github.io/_posts/ACM User Manual/2023-10-19-ACM-Custom-Features.md

 ![1697627088958](../../../../img/UserManual/1697627088958.png)

-ACM is one of the largest professional organizations in the field of computer science, and its members enjoy a range of privileges, including free or discounted access to the ACM Digital Library, participation in ACM-hosted academic conferences and events, and involvement in ACM Special Interest Groups (SIGs).
+ACM is one of the largest professional organizations in the field of computer science, and its members enjoy a range of privileges, including free or discounted access to the ACM Digital Library, participation in ACM-hosted academic conferences and events, and involvement in ACM Special Interest Groups (SIGs).[Join Membership](https://www.acm.org/membership/join)

 ###  1.2. <a name='Personalization'></a>Personalization